dimagi/commcare-cloud/hosting_docs/source/installation/2-manual-install.rst

 where ``{email}`` is the email address you would like to use as the username.

+Note that promoting a user to superuser status using this command will also give them the ability to assign other users as superuser in the in-app Superuser Management page.

 Add a new CommCare build
 ~~~~~~~~~~~~~~~~~~~~~~~~